Optimal quantum operations at zero energy cost: Applications

 with

 and $M^{(T)}$ as in Eq. (\ref{coarsesolution}).
-The estimation gain of the coherent coarse-graining are plotted in Figure \ref{fig:EstTradeoff}.
+The estimation gain of the coherent coarse-graining is plotted in Figure \ref{fig:EstTradeoff}.
 In addition, Figure \ref{fig:EstGandP} shows the scaling of the gain and the success probability with the number of copies $N$.